krasimir/react-in-patterns/patterns/dependency-injection/README.md

 ## Using the module system

 If we don't want to use the context there are a couple of other ways to achieve the injection.
-They are not exactly React specific but worths mentioning.
-One of them is by using the module system.
+They are not exactly React specific but worth mentioning.
+One of them is using the module system.

 As we know the typical module system in JavaScript has a caching mechanism.
 It's nicely noted in the [Node's documentation](https://nodejs.org/api/modules.html#modules_caching):

 > Modules are cached after the first time they are loaded.
 This means (among other things) that every call to require('foo') will get exactly the same object returned, if it would resolve to the same file.

 > Multiple calls to require('foo') may not cause the module code to be executed multiple times.
 This is an important feature.
 With it, "partially done" objects can be returned, thus allowing transitive dependencies to be loaded even when they would cause cycles.

-> If you want to have a module execute code multiple times, then export a function, and call that function.

 How's that helping for our injection?
 Well, if we export an object we are actually exporting a [singleton](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#singletonpatternjavascript) and every other module that imports the file will get the same object.
 This allows us to `register` our dependencies and later `fetch` them in another file.